Pilamaya Soma Yoga 300-Hours Teacher Training

 The full Investment for this training is £3750 a non-refundable deposit of £1000 is required when booking.The deposit will be taken once the student has been accepted onto the course, at this point the student becomes liable for the training.This price includes all of your training and accommodation on the 5 night residential.

 - The Early Bird rate of £3500 finishes 3 months before the courses commences.

-Pilamaya employs a probationary period to allow itself and the participants the opportunity to ascertain whether the course is a good fit for them at that time.
-This period extends to the end of the first weekend of Quadrant One and gives both the cohort and the Pilamaya team time to assess the relationship between the process and the group.
+Pilamaya employs a probationary period to allow itself and the participants the opportunity to ascertain whether the 300-hour course is a good fit for them at that time.
+This period extends to the end of the first weekend of EMERGE and gives both the cohort and the Pilamaya team time to assess the relationship between the process and the group.

 - For seven days after the first weekend the participant can request to leave the course for any reason at all.